lanl-aea/waves/docs/tutorial_01_geometry.rst

 Abaqus Python Code
 ==================

 The latter portion of the ``main()`` function is the code that generates the rectangle geometry.
 Here, an Abaqus model is opened using the ``model_name`` variable as the model's name, a rectangle is drawn with dimensions ``width`` and ``height``, and the Abaqus CAE model is saved with the name ``output_file``.
 One notable difference between the `Abaqus Scripting`_ documentation :cite:`ABAQUS` of Abaqus journal files is the use of the `PEP-8`_ style guide for package imports.
 Here, we order the imports according to the `PEP-8`_ style and avoid bulk imports to the file's namespace from Abaqus Python packages.
-It is also worth noting that Abaqus journal files use the the Abaqus Python 2.7 environment *not* the SCons/EABM Python 3 environment.
+It is also worth noting that Abaqus journal files use the the Abaqus Python 2.7 environment *not* the SCons Python 3 environment.
 See the `Abaqus Python Environment`_ documentation :cite:`ABAQUS` for more information on the Abaqus Python 2.7 environment.

 .. _tutorial_geometry_waves_command_line_interfaces: